lostechies/wordpress/wp-content/plugins/author-avatars/readme.txt

 5. List of users with name and biography

 == Changelog ==

+= 1.6.2 =
+* Added display options for single Avatar options
+* Added donation link

+= 1.6.1 =
+* Fixed a bug that stoped the loading of default CSS sheet for the plugin that I added a bug in in 1.6

+= 1.6.0 =
+* Added the option to link to BBpress profile in the link to the shortcode and generator  user_link=bbpress_memberpage
+* Fixed bug - the the shortcode generator was shown up in the tinyMCE edit if it was loaded on a page (BBpress forum posts) the popup was 404'ing so add a $pagenow != 'index.php' to make sure we are in the addmin section
+* Fixed bug causing the RTL layout to break

+= 1.5.1 =
+*  Added  Hindi language (by Love Chandel:  Outshine Solutions - http://outshinesolutions.com)

+= 1.5 =
+*  Added Paging to the short code
+*  Added  Romanian language (by Alexander Ovsov:  Web Hosting Geeks - http://webhostinggeeks.com)

+= 1.4 =
+*   Fix a bug in the js code for the short-code generator in the tinyMCE editor.
+*   It wasn't possible to set the show name / post count / biography options.

 = 1.2 =
 *   Added Italian translation (by Nata Strazda)